darwingp/darwin/README.md

   - [ ] Implement drawing in terms of frames, not modifying UI state.
 - [ ] Push instructions - these need to manipulate a stack of VM instructions
 - [ ] Novelty, archive
-- [ ] Define module under darwin.problems.<here> for the driver problem.
+- [ ] Define module under darwin.problems.pathfinding for the driver problem.
+  - [ ] Move driver VM to submodules of darwin.problems.pathfinding

 NOTE*** After all TODO items are complete, we need to check each other's work.